-- produce incomplete documents and/or communicate false or altered data and/or omit relevant information on the characteristics of individual transactions; - adopt deceitful conduct which might lead Public Bodies into error in their choice of procuring services from the Bank or in respect to the characteristics of bank and financial products/services; - ask or induce members of the Public Administration to grant preferential treatment or omit due information in order to improperly influence the decision to conclude agreements/covenants/contracts with the Bank; - promise or pay/offer undue sums of money, gifts or free benefits (apart from courtesy gifts of low value) or grant advantages or other benefits of any kind directly or indirectly, on one's own behalf or for others to representatives of the Public Administration in order to further or favour the Bank's interests.
+- produce incomplete documents and/or communicate false or altered data and/or omit relevant information on the characteristics of individual transactions: - adopt deceitful conduct which might lead Public Bodies into error in their choice of procuring services from the Bank or in respect to the characteristics of bank and financial products/services; - ask or induce members of the Public Administration to grant preferential treatment or omit due information in order to improperly influence the decision to conclude agreements/covenants/contracts with the Bank or disturb the administrative procedure aimed at establishing the content of a call for tenders or other equivalent act in order to influence the manner in which the Public Administration chooses a contractor; - promise or pay/offer undue sums of money, gifts or free benefits (apart from courtesy gifts of low value) or grant advantages or other benefits of any kind directly or indirectly, on one's own behalf or for others to representatives of the Public Administration in order to further or favour the Bank's interests.
 Examples of such improper advantages include, without limitation, the promise to hire family members and relatives, sponsorship or charity initiatives in favour of related persons, disbursement of credit under terms not compliant with the principles of sound and prudent management envisaged in company regulations, incentives granted in violation of applicable and company regulations, and more generally, all banking or financial transactions which generate a loss for the Bank and a profit for the aforementioned persons (e.g. unjustified cancellation of a debt position and/or application of discounts or conditions not in line with market parameters);

-- promise to pay/offer undue sums of money, gifts or services in kind, benefits of any nature, as described in the previous paragraph, in favour of senior officers or their staff of companies/entities participating in public tenders with a view to persuading them not to participate or to learn of their bids and formulate them in such a way as to ensure they are awarded the contract, or threatening them with unfair damage for the same reasons; - award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
-In particular, the rules for the selection of consultants shall refer to the criteria of clarity and availability of documentary evidence laid down in the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines; this is in order to prevent the risk of bribery offences, in their various forms, and of "Illegal inducement to give or promise benefits" and the "Trafficking of illegal influences" which could result from the selection of individuals who are "close" to persons linked to the Public Administration and thus the possibility of facilitating the establishment/development of relationships aimed at award of the contract.
+- promise to pay/offer undue sums of money, gifts or services in kind, benefits of any nature, as described in the previous paragraph, in favour of senior officers or their staff of companies/entities participating in public or private tenders with a view to persuading them not to participate or to learn of their bids and formulate them in such a way as to ensure they are awarded the contract, or threatening them with unfair damage for the same reasons; - award appointments to external consultants without following substantiated and objective criteria addressing professionalism and expertise, competitiveness, price, integrity and the ability to provide effective assistance.
+In particular, the rules for the selection of consultants shall refer to the criteria of clarity and availability of documentary evidence laid down in the Group's Code of Ethics, Internal Code of Conduct and Anti-Corruption Guidelines; this is in order to prevent the risk of committing offences of "Bribery against the Public Administration", in their various forms, and of "Illegal inducement to give or promise benefits" and the "Trafficking of illegal influences" which could result from the selection of individuals who are "close" to persons linked to the Public Administration and thus the possibility of facilitating the establishment/development of relationships aimed at award of the contract.